 All work status reports provided by the workers' compensation physician(s) must be provided to the employee's supervisor with a copy to Human Resources.

 Extended Sick Leave

 The San Dieguito Union High School District provides sick leave benefits for all employees.
-An employee who anticipates being absent due to illness or injury for more than a few days should contact Lindsey Shook for information on extended sick leave benefits such as sick leave balances, differential or 50% sick leave pay, donated sick leave, maximum sick leave benefits, leave under the Family Medical Leave Act (FMLA) and/or the California Family Rights Act (CFRA), leave under the Pregnancy Disability Leave Act (PDA), and information on District paid disability insurance.
+An employee who anticipates being absent due to illness or injury for more than a few days should contact HR for information on extended sick leave benefits such as sick leave balances, differential or 50% sick leave pay, donated sick leave, maximum sick leave benefits, leave under the Family Medical Leave Act (FMLA) and/or the California Family Rights Act (CFRA), leave under the Pregnancy Disability Leave Act (PDA), and information on District paid disability insurance.

 Leaves of Absence

 Contact Human Resources - x5563 for information on approved leaves of absences under the following: